In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - The 50/30/20 Plan – This is the budget plan that I use because it allows me to keep my bare bones budget at 50% of my overall income.
 That way if I lose more than half my income in a particular month, I know I’ll still be OK.
 This type of budget is broken down into 50% essential expenses, 30% lifestyle choices, and 20% saving/investing goals.
 Basically it’s 50% “needs,” 30% “wants,” and 20% “savings”.

-For my personal budget I use Mint.com to track spending since they have a super convenient (and free!) mobile app.
-For my business, I created a custom business spreadsheet along with a line-item budget worksheet so I can combine everything at one glance.
+For my personal budget I use Mint.com to track spending since they have a super convenient (and free!) mobile app too.
+And don’t forget, I created a custom business spreadsheet along with a line-item budget worksheet so I can combine everything at a glance.

 Download it for free!